 NOTE: Once the experiment is done the acquired picture will result in two images: one before and one after conversion.
 For the green channel, the first image should have a higher green signal that diminishes in the second image due to the conversion of the green Dendra2.
 For the red channel, the first image should be negative and show no signal, with a red signal appearing in the after conversion image.
 If the green signal does not diminish, the conversion did not occur, and the settings, such as the 405 laser power or the number of iterations, should be modified.
 If there is a red signal in the first image, then the 488 nm laser power used was too high and a portion of the green Dendra2 was already converted to red.
 In this case, a new neuron/nematode should be selected.

-Immediately after conversion, start live scanning with the green 561 nm laser to visualize Dendra2 in the red channel (ex/em = 580–740 nm).
-Find the focus and respective maximum projection of the converted neuron using the range color indicator to avoid overexposure.
+Immediately after conversion, delete the ROIs and start live scanning with the 561 nm laser to visualize Dendra2 in the red channel (ex/em = 580–740 nm).
+Find the focus and respective maximum projection of the converted neuron using the range color indicator to avoid overexposure and adjust the laser power/gain to obtain a just saturated image.

 Quickly set the scan rate to a lower pixel dwell speed (e.g., 5x) and acquire a snapshot image of both channels at a higher resolution.
 This image is defined as timepoint zero (T0) after conversion.